hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 [74 - 147]
 ```

-For more boxes, counting boxes can begin being added to again.
+For an even larger number of boxes, counting boxes can have numbers placed into them after the initial sequence.
 For a counting box with countStart = 13, 221 is the firstAllowed, and 247 is the finalExcluded.
-That is, once 221 is reached, it could be placed in the box, and, once 248 is reached, any number can be placed in the box.
+That is, once 221 is reached, it could be placed in the box, and, once 247 is reached, any larger number can be placed in the box.

 For countStart > 4...
 ```